cmilando/ref-manager/README.md

 - you need mixtex [https://miktex.org/download]

 ## to do
+- defiintely can trigger a re-render
+- javascript potentially

 - make a whole special tab for column settings
 -- color
 -- column width